 Multi-Agency Contracts (MACs) are also multiple-award IDIQ contracting vehicles, but they can sometimes be limited in the agencies that use it.
 Under MACs, government agencies can issue orders for specific goods or services to any of the pre-approved vendors.
 MACs promote competition and provide agencies with flexibility and a pool of pre-qualified contractors.

 You’ll notice the GSA Schedule is listed here—GSA Schedules are IDIQ Multiple Award Contracts and Multi-Agency contracts.

 - EAGLE II

-A GSA Schedule is a MAC IDIQ managed by the General Services Administration and is also referred to as the Multiple-Award Schedule (MAS) or the Federal Supply Schedule (FSS).
+A GSA Multiple Award Schedule is a MAC IDIQ managed by GSA and is also referred to as the Multiple-Award Schedule (MAS) or GSA Schedules.
 These Schedules serve as an acquisition vehicle for government agencies.
-In some cases, state and local governments can also purchase from a GSA schedule as well.
-This schedule offers federal buyers more than 11 million commercially available products and services.
-GSA Schedule purchases account for about $32 billion in federal procurement spending in the 2018 fiscal year.
+In some cases, state and local governments can also purchase from a GSA Schedules as well.
+This program offers federal buyers more than $11 million commercially available products and services.
+GSA Schedule purchases accounted for about $30 billion in federal procurement spending in the 2022 Fiscal Year.

 - Office Management

 - Scientific Management and Solutions